maccmu/macposts/README.md

 MAC-POSTS is licensed under MIT license.
 See also the LICENSE file.

-MAC-POSTS depends on three external libraries under the lib directory.
+MAC-POSTS depends on two external libraries under the lib directory.
 You may want to check their licenses as well:

 - pybind11: lib/pybinb11/LICENSE
 - Eigen: lib/eigen/COPYING.* (multiple licenses)
-- SNAP: lib/snap/License.txt

 ## Acknowledgment